 At Backyard Wildlife Solutions, we find trapping to be the most effective method of removal for most animals.
 Furthermore, all of our traps and methods are approved by the Pennsylvania State Game Commission.
-We also use proper equipment and techniques during clean up to prevent the spread of bacteria and disease.
-During repair, we use a practical approach which includes matching materials to your home’s aesthetic.
+We also use proper equipment and techniques during clean-up to prevent the spread of bacteria and disease.
+During repair, we use a practical approach that includes matching materials to your home’s aesthetic.

 Overall, DIY methods of animal removal can be dangerous.
-Feel free to call us at 717-419-0781 or use our contact form to receive assistance from a licensed wildlife technician.
+Feel free to call us or use our contact form to receive assistance from a licensed wildlife technician.

-EPM is a neurological disease which can be subtle and difficult to diagnose but no less distressing for the horse and its owner.
-Moreover, it is important that owners are aware of the disease as it can be fatal, particularly if it goes untreated.
+EPM is a neurological disease that is often difficult to diagnose due to varying symptoms.
+Moreover, it is important that owners are aware of the disease as it can be fatal if it goes untreated.

-EPM is caused by a parasite called Sarcocystis Neurona.
-The nasty parasite attacks the brain and spinal cord.
-In addition, it can cause devastating and long lasting damage to the nervous system.
+Furthermore, this particular parasite attacks the brain and spinal cord.
+Ultimately, it causes devastating and long-lasting damage to the nervous system.

-Equine Protozoal Myeloencephalitis can be treated and horses can recover well, if diagnosed and treated quickly.
-Furthermore, horses usually show improvement after a few of weeks of treatment.
+Luckily, Equine Protozoal Myeloencephalitis is treatable and horses recover well if it is treated promptly.
+Additionally, most horses show improvement after a few weeks of treatment.

 How is EPM Contracted?

-The primary cause of EPM is from opossum feces.
-Consequently, horses contract the disease from eating contaminated feed or grazing.
+The primary cause of EPM is opossum droppings.
+Furthermore, horses contract the disease from eating contaminated feed or grazing.

 What are the symptoms?

-EPM can present itself subtly and severely.
-It can present symptoms similar to several other equine neurological diseases.
-Symptoms include:
+EPM presents itself subtly or severely.
+It can present symptoms similar to several other neurological diseases in horses.
+Common symptoms shown are: